Logo

 Animation direction

-The animation can be played in two directions:
+The animation can play in two directions:

-The animation is played from the initial to the final state.
+• Normal - Animation is played from the initial to the final state.

 Easing